COLA-Laboratory/EMOC_OLD/README.md

 # Samaritan
-A package for Multi-objective evolutionary algorithm
+A C package of evolutionary multi-objective optimisation algorithms.